Hunting in New Zealand: Government sanctioned deer culling

 By the 1950s red deer were recognised as an animal pest which damaged the natural environment and the government began employing hunters to cull the deer population to prevent this damage.
 Networks of tracks with bridges and huts were set up to gain easy access into the backcountry.
 These tracks and huts, now maintained by the Department of Conservation, are popular for tramping.

 Types of hunting

 Chamois

 Chamois is a goat-antelope native to Europe.
 Alpine chamois arrived in New Zealand in 1907 as a gift from the Austrian Emperor, Franz Joseph I. The first surviving releases were made in the Aoraki / Mount Cook region and these animals gradually spread over much of the South Island.
-They are often referred to colloquially as "chamy" (pronounced "shamy").
+They are often referred to colloquially as "chamy" (pronounced "shammy").

 In New Zealand, hunting of chamois is unrestricted and even encouraged by the Department of Conservation to limit the animal's impact on New Zealand's native alpine flora.